 The first priority in all construction, renovation, and demolition project activities are the health and safety of employees, the public and protection of the environment.

-Facilities Service Capital Project Delivery is responsible for:
+Facilities Service Capital Project Delivery and BSD Project Management is responsible for:

 - Submitting a comlpeted Project Planning and Design Review Checklist Environmental Health and Safety prior to starting a new project;

 - Inviting Environmental Health and Safety to attend project design meetings;

 - Providing all necessary information requested by Environmental Health and Safety; and